gdg-x/hoverboard/README.md

 __Maintainer:__ [Oleh Zasadnyy](https://github.com/ozasadnyy) and [Sophie Huts](https://github.com/sophieH29).

 # Sponsoring
 Most of the core team members, hoverboard contributors and contributors in the ecosystem do this open source work in their free time.
 If you like this project and it makes your life easier, please donate.
-[Become a backer](https://opencollective.com/hoverboard) <br>
 <a href="https://opencollective.com/hoverboard"> <img src="https://opencollective.com/hoverboard/tiers/backer.svg"> </a>

 ## License
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fgdg-x%2Fhoverboard.svg?type=large)](https://app.fossa.io/projects/git%2Bgithub.com%2Fgdg-x%2Fhoverboard?ref=badge_large)

-Project is published under the [MIT license](/LICENSE.md)
+Project is published under the [MIT license](/LICENSE.md).
 Feel free to clone and modify repo as you want, but don't forget to add reference to authors :)

 _GDG[x] are not endorsed and/or supported by Google, the corporation._